SOEN-490-Capstone/Cryptify/README.md

     ```sh
     $ docker-compose up -d api
     ```
-3. Start the app on your device in development mode
+3. Start the app on your device in development mode, once the metro loader has appeared press 'a' to run the app in your emulator
     ```sh
-    $ `yarn run client:android:dev`
+    $ `yarn run client:start:dev`
     ```

 #### Web Client